 The form of PPC ad you need on Amazon is the second one (Sponsored Products).
 The Average Cost-Per-Click (CPC) for PPC ads is from $0.01 to $3.0 but it depends on your competitors’ bids, the category you are selling on, and how competitive your niche is.
-When you run PPC for marketing, every time a customer clicked on your ads, the keyword bid will be charged on your account and if (s)he buys your product, then the PPC ads fee will be deducted from your profit margin.
+When you run PPC for marketing, every time a customer clicked on your ads, the keyword bid will be charged to your account and if (s)he buys your product, then the PPC ads fee will be deducted from your profit margin.

 The easiest way to run an Amazon PPC sponsored product ad is to set into automatic keyword detection and leave it for a week or two and then switch to manual targeting only keywords that had the best ROI (Return of Investments).

-Unlike Google Adwords, sales made via sponsored products on Amazon can actually help your product listing organic rankings.
+Unlike Google Adwords, sales made via sponsored products on Amazon can help your product listing organic rankings.
 So upon launching your product, run PPC ads for a few weeks to increase your sales as well as organic product ranks.
 The only tip I can give you here is to keep track of how much you spend on ads.
-Many sellers make the mistake of bidding too high for a keyword that will cause cost overrun, leaving sellers in huge losses.
+Many sellers make the mistake of bidding too high for a keyword that will cause a cost overrun, leaving sellers in huge losses.

 Take Care of Customers & Complaints